masantea/node-api1-project/README.md

 - add a delete button to each displayed user that will remove it from the server.
 - add forms to add and update data.
 - Style the list of users however you see fit.

+API is a piece of software that makes some funct available to some external programs. when the route handler fun is made public by exposing them to the endpoints
+Application Program Interface.